giahao1411/midterm-node-docker/README.md

 ## License

-This project is licensed under the
+This project is licensed under the [GNU GPLv3 License](./LICENSE.md).

 ## Author